Health Psychologist Career (Salary + Duties + Interviews)

 What do health psychologists do every day?
 Watch this video and find out!

-There are plenty of interviews with health psychologists online that you can watch or read to get a grasp on what this career involves.
+There are plenty of interviews with health psychologists online that you can watch or read to grasp what this career involves.
 Dr. Andrew Block talks about his journey online and how he became a health psychologist.
-Dr. Brian Luke Seaward talks about health, emotions, and stress and how you can elevate your mental health.
-There are so many ways to help people practice healthy habits through the field of health psychology!
+Dr. Brian Luke Seaward talks about health, emotions, stress, and how you can elevate your mental health.
+There are so many ways to help people practice healthy habits through health psychology!

 Interested in what a health psychologist does from a patient’s perspective?
 A Reddit user responded to a post titled “What to expect with health psychologist?” with their experiences:

-“I saw a rehabilitation psychologist at the University of Michigan Physical Medicine and Rehabilitation clinic for an 8-week course of ‘adjustment counseling’.
-The focus was primarily on coping skills—how to live better with chronic pain/neurological symptoms and chronic fatigue.
+"I saw a rehabilitation psychologist at the University of Michigan Physical Medicine and Rehabilitation clinic for an 8-week course of ‘adjustment counseling.’
+The focus was primarily on coping skills—chronic pain/neurological symptoms and chronic fatigue.
 It was heavily CBT-based.

 I learned how to more effectively manage my anxiety around living with chronic neurological symptoms, fatigue, and an uncertain diagnosis.
-I felt supported by the medical community in a way that I hadn’t before and that was nice.”
+I felt supported by the medical community in a way that I hadn’t before, which was nice."

 Famous Health Psychologists

 Eight years later, Joseph Matarazzo established a division of the American Psychological Association devoted to health psychology.
-He is credited as doing much of the early work in the field.
+He is credited with doing much of the early work in the field.

 Today, many figures in personality and positive psychology, such as Edward F. Diener and Martin Seligman, study the ideas of well-being.
 Well-being is often defined as both physical and mental health.